-At December 31, 2022, Tenaris held 11.46% of Ternium S.A. ("Ternium") common stock.
-The following factors and circumstances evidence that Tenaris has significant influence over Ternium:
+At December 31, 2021, Tenaris held 11.46% of Ternium S.A ("Ternium")'s common stock.
+The following factors and circumstances evidence that Tenaris has significant influence (as defined by IAS 28, "Investments in associates companies and Joint Ventures") over Ternium, and as a result the Company's investment in Ternium has been accounted for under the equity method:

-- Both the Company and Ternium are under the indirect common control of San Faustin S.A. ("San Faustin"); - Four out of nine members of Ternium's Board of Directors (including Ternium's Chairman) are also members of the Company's Board of Directors; - Under the shareholders' agreement by and between the Company and Techint Holdings S.àr.l, a wholly owned subsidiary of San Faustin and Ternium's main shareholder, dated January 9, 2006, Techint Holdings S.àr.l, is required to take actions within its power to cause (a) one of the members of Ternium's Board of Directors to be nominated by the Company and (b) any director nominated by the Company to be removed from Ternium's Board of Directors only pursuant to previous written instructions of the Company.
+- § Both the Company and Ternium are under the indirect common control of San Faustin S.A. ("San Faustin"); - § Four out of eight members of Ternium's Board of Directors (including Ternium's Chairman) are also members of the Company's Board of Directors; - § Under the shareholders' agreement by and between the Company and Techint Holdings S.àr.l, a wholly owned subsidiary of San Faustin and Ternium's main shareholder, dated January 9, 2006, Techint Holdings S.àr.l, is required to take actions within its power to cause (a) one of the members of Ternium's Board of Directors to be nominated by the Company and (b) any director nominated by the Company to be only removed from Ternium's Board of Directors pursuant to previous written instructions of the Company.